ALASdoo/alasdoo_com_v2/content/english/career/frontend.md

 ### ALAS mouthwatering perks

-- Enjoy sponsored lunch,fresh fruit, and delicious coffee at work
+- Enjoy sponsored lunch, fresh fruit, and delicious coffee at work
 - Enjoy a customized bonus you can use as you wish (gym/private health insurance, etc.)
 - Monthly Friday bars, table tennis tournaments, and gaming sessions on a PS5